saudahmed/soliver/README.md

 The project works with NodeJS 18 and above.
 Please make sure through your node versioning system you are using NodeJS 18 and above.
 Please use simulator as we are using a simple JSON server.
 Currently JSON server running cannot communicate with Android virtual device.

 Android virutal device not connecting to json-server is a known issue.
-Tried this solution (https://dsinecos.github.io/blog/How-to-call-a-locally-hosted-server-from-expo-app) but it fails to work with Expo SDK 50.
+Tried this solution (https://dsinecos.github.io/blog/How-to-call-a-locally-hosted-server-from-expo-app).

 ## 🚀 How to use